The Riches OF GRACE

 2. What do I have as a son of God?

-Now, the word child as we have in our outline means “born one,” and it stresses the spiritual birth of the believer.
-To be a child of-God is to be born into God's family.
-According to Galatians 3:26, we become a child of God by faith in Jesus Christ.
+Now, the word child as we have in our outline means born one, and it stresses the spiritual birth of the believer.
+To be a child of God is to be born into God�s family.
+According to the Galatians 3:26, we become a child of God by faith in Jesus Christ.

-So, when a man or woman receives Jesus Christ as their Lord and Savior they become a member of God's family by being born into it (I Peter 1:23, James 1:18).
+The Bible tells us in John 3:3 that a man must be born again.
+So, when a man or woman receives Jesus Christ as their Lord and Savior they become a member of God�s family by being born into it (I Peter 1:23, James 1:18).

-In the context, the washing and regeneration is by the Word of God.
-So, I become a child of God by the new birth.
+In the context, the washing and regeneration is by the word of God.
+So, I became, a child of God by the new birth.
 Now, I want to show briefly what we have as a child of God.
-To make it very plain and simple, “I have eternal life.”
-My inheritance now as a child of God·is the kingdom of God.
-Only the saved enter into God’s kingdom and live eternally with Jesus Christ.
-According to I Corinthians 6:9, 15:51, and John 3:5-6, the unrighteous (lost people) cannot enter into that kingdom.
-If you are not a member of God’s family (Ephesians 2:19, 3:15) you will spend eternity with the devil and his angels.
-(Matthew 25:41, Revelation 20)
+To make it very plain and simple, �I have eternal life�.
+My inheritance now as a child of God is the kingdom of God.
+Only the saved enter into God�s kingdom and live eternally with Jesus Christ.
+According to I Corinthians 6:9, 15:51, and John 3:56, the unrighteous (lost people) cannot enter into the kingdom.
+If you are not a member of God�s family (Ephesians 2:9, 3:15) you will spend eternity with the devil and his angels.
+(Matthew 24:41, Revelation 20).

 Now, in our second section we want to consider the idea of being a son.
-Being a child of God, we are also sons, but the two phrases reveal two different things.
-The word “son” means more than just a born one.
-It shows the position we have in God’s family.
+Being a child of God, we are also son, but the two phrases reveal two different things.
+The word son means more than just a born one.
+It shows the position we have in God�s family.

-All this was true also in a Hebrew boy’s life.
-There came a time when the adoption proceedings took place and the boy was publicly declared to be the father’s son and heir.
-This time was appointed by the father and prior to this time, the boy differed nothing from a servant even though “he’s lord of all.”
+All of this was true also in a Hebrew boys life.
+There came a time of the adoption proceedings took place and the boy was publicly declared to be the father�s son and heir.
+This time was appointed by the father and prior to this time, the boy differed nothing from a servant even though �he is Lord of all�.

-One example of this is in the story in Genesis 24 where Eliezer has charge over Abraham’s possessions and not Isaac, even though Isaac was heir of all that Abraham had.
+One example of this is in the story in Genesis 24, where Eliezer has charge over Abraham�s possessions and not Isaac, even though Issa said was a heir of all that Abraham had.
 Another good illustration of this truth is found in the story of the prodigal son in Luke 15.
 The younger son asked his father to give him his portion of goods that falleth to him.
 I believe that the son had become of age and asked his father for his inheritance that would be his when the adoption would take place.

-In looking back now to our position, God recognizes us who are saved as full grown sons in which we receive privileges and also responsibilities.
-In Romans 8:17, we are considered to be joint-heirs with Jesus Christ and, of course, this means that we are co-sharers with Him.
+In looking back to our position, God recognizes us who are saved as full grown sons in which we receive the privileges and also the responsibilities.
+In Romans 8:17, we are considered to be joint heirs with Jesus Christ and, of course, this means that we are co-sharers with him.
+Also in Romans 8:15 the Bible is clear that we have received the Spirit of adoption and we cry, �Abba� Father, which is the word used by Jesus Christ in Mark 14:35.
+The word �Abba� shows a true relationship between a father and a son.

-“Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.”
-Acts 16:31
+�Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.�� Acts 16:31

 Victory Baptist Church